-Trump halts World Health Organization funding over handling of coronavirus
+Trump halts World Health Organization funding amid coronavirus pandemic

-WASHINGTON (Reuters) - President Donald Trump said on Tuesday he has instructed his administration to halt funding to the World Health Organization over its handling of the coronavirus pandemic while his administration reviews its response to the global crisis.
+WASHINGTON (Reuters) - President Donald Trump said on Tuesday he would halt funding to the World Health Organization over its handling of the coronavirus pandemic while his administration reviews its response to the global crisis.

 Trump, at a White House news conference, said the WHO had “failed in its basic duty and it must be held accountable.”
 He said the group had promoted China’s “disinformation” about the virus that likely led to a wider outbreak of the virus than otherwise would have occurred.